-What Can a Handyman Do in Troy, New York?
+What Can a Handyman Do Without a License in Troy, New York?

 In New York, there is no single statewide “general contractor” license; most contractor/handyman licensing is handled at the city level (especially for home improvement-type work).
 In Troy (Rensselaer County), you should expect local registration/permits for certain work, and separate trade licensing for electrical/plumbing/HVAC is typically issued locally (not by NYS) and is not covered by any handyman-type exemption.